- Professor Dan AnderbergRoyal Holloway, University of London

 The project has two main parts:

-- Part 1 explores non-standard risk preferences and focuses on participation in post-compulsory schooling and its dependence on students' attitude towards risk.
-The insights gained here will guide the development of a theoretical framework which will be used to explore the implications for policy design.
+- Part 1 explores non-standard risk preferences and focuses on participation in post-compulsory schooling and its dependence on students’ attitude towards risk.
+The insights gained here will guide the development of a theoretical framework that will be used to explore the implications for policy design.
 This project will be the first to explore the nature of risk preferences in the context of education choices.

 - Part 2 explores non-standard time preferences and focuses on commitment and compliance behaviour.
 The researchers will look at the degree of ‘present-bias’ among university students, students’ awareness of it, the take-up and effectiveness of a commitment device, and the impact of present-bias and commitment on study outcomes.
 It will also examine the link between self-control problems and other individual characteristics, such as risk preferences and overconfidence.